elibroftw/blog.elijahlopez.ca/content/posts/ai.md

 - [ArtificialAnalysis/Text-to-Image-Leaderboard](https://huggingface.co/spaces/ArtificialAnalysis/Text-to-Image-Leaderboard)

-### Open-Source Models
+### Open Weight Models

-A table of companies that release open-source LLMs.
+A table of companies that release open weight LLMs.
 I suggest adding these to your RSS reader or signing up for email updates.
 In the future, hopefully RSSHub adds support for these.

 When it comes to downloading models, most vendors (that's what I'm calling the companies) will link you to Hugging Face.
 My biggest gripe is how Hugging Face isn't using P2P torrent technology to speed up downloads and reduce strain on their own servers!
 What a missed opportunity.